 There is no end sequence.
 The game just ... stops.

 PC Engine ReleasesThe Japanese PC Engine-version of R-Type was released as two separate games, R-Type I and R-Type II, with the former containing the first four stages and the latter the remaining four.
 This was presumably done because the whole game would not fit on one HuCard.
 The second of these cards has nothing do to with the real sequel R-Type II which was never released for the PC Engine/TurboGrafx in any way.
 For the US TurboGrafx release they managed to fit the whole game on one HuCard so there it was simply called R-Type.

 The game was later re-released (again only in Japan) as a PC Engine CD game called R-Type Complete CD which contained all of the stages, a new intro movie and improved music.

-ZX Spectrum PortA mastering error on the original release of the ZX Spectrum version meant that level 8 didn't appear on the tape - level 7 was recorded twice, followed by level 9, meaning that players who completed the first seven levels didn't get to see the last one.
+ZX Spectrum PortA mastering error on the original release of the ZX Spectrum version meant that level 8 didn't appear on the tape - level 7 was recorded twice instead, meaning players who completed the first seven levels didn't get to see the last one.
 This was corrected in the budget reissue.

 - Power Play